cynthiayu/devbyca/README.md

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included with the template in your favorite text editor to make changes.
-These are the only files you need to worry about, you can ignore everything else!
-To preview the changes you make to the code, you can open the `index.html` file in your web browser.
+After downloading or cloning the repo, simply edit the HTML and CSS files included with the template using your favorite text editor.
+These are the only files you need to edit and you can ignore the else.
+To preview the changes you make to the code, you can open the `index.html` file in your web browser or host your html files in localhost (using your favorite web server).

 ## About